-Your contract will be with Swift Travel which holds an Air Travel Organisers License (ATOL 5950) and is a Member of The Association Of British Travel Agents (ABTA 5471) for your financial security.
+Your contract if applicable, will be with Swift Travel which holds an Air Travel Organisers License (ATOL 5950) and is a Member of The Association Of British Travel Agents (ABTA 5471) for your financial security.
+Your consultant will advise which conditions will apply to your booking and whether they are exempt from the directive (EU2015/2302) on package travel and linked travel arrangements.
 The following terms and conditions form the basis of your contract with Swift Travel.
 Please read them carefully as they are legally binding.

 All bookings are subject to availability.
 When booking travel arrangements our contract with you begins when we issue your Confirmation Invoice..
 Once the contract is made we are responsible for providing the travel arrangements you have booked and you are responsible to us to pay for them.
 In parties of two or more people the person who makes the booking, by signing the booking form or otherwise contracting with us, accepts responsibility for making payments to us for all members of the party.
 All monies paid to a travel agent are held by them on your behalf until we issue our confirmation, thereafter monies are held on our behalf.
 We also act as specialist tour operators.